Secure Scattered Memory: Rethinking Secure Enclave Memory with Secret Sharing

-During each read operation in SSM, \( t + d \) shares are retrieved, employing \( t \) shares for polynomial reconstruction and \( d \) shares to obscure the access pattern.
-A total of \( K \) shares are stored for each original data block.
-To reconstruct the original polynomial, a minimum of \( t \) shares is necessary.
-An efficient and precise polynomial interpolation method is crucial for accurate data recovery.
-We use Barycentric interpolation\cite{interpolation}, recognized for its precision.
-For shares \(\{(x_1, f(x_1)), (x_2, f(x_2)), \ldots, (x_t, f(x_t))\}\), the polynomial is reconstructed as:
+During each memory read operation in SSM, $K$ shares are retrieved, employing $t$ shares for polynomial reconstruction and $d$ shares to obscure the access pattern ($d > t$).
+To reconstruct the original polynomial, a minimum of $t$ shares is necessary.